As an independent producer for BBC Radio 2 Megg has written and produced music documentaries.

 Megg set up NO LIMIT PRODUCTIONS as a one man band audio-production company to do commissioned production music, special recording projects, voice-overs and talking books.

 When Independent Radio production really took off she was well placed to tender for radio programes and as a freelance producer for BBC RADIO TWO she has written and produced two music documentaries so far.
 One called BUBBLEGUM looking at the teeny bop pop music of the seventies and another ARE WE DOWNHEARTED NO! looking at the life of WARTON DAVID and his son who were both hit songwriters in the early years of the twentieth century.
+(Mickey, who was Warton’s son that you can see in the photo below had a big hit with a song called Felix Kept on Walking).

 NO LIMITS also became known for doing high quality audio show reels and their services were in demand from HOBSONS and LIPSERVICE in particular.
 At the present time she is currently in development with other projects for BBC RADIO 4.